ucb-art/chisel-jtag/README.md

 ## TODOs
 Some features are yet to be implemented:
 - Asynchronous reset through TRST, for ASICs without POR capability.
-- Optionally positive edge clocked outputs, for internal TAP chains.
-- Capture-only and update-only scan chains.
-This is mainly an optimization.
+This depends on cleaner asynchronous-reset register support in Chisel.
+- Boundary-scan, technically needed to chain JTAG compliance.
+This may be difficult as it requires clock crossing domains and messing up can result in logic glitches that fry a chip.
 - Ability to annotate arbitrary registers in arbitrary modules to be written to / read from using JTAG.
 This will probably be implemented as a FIRRTL transform.
-- Boundary-scan, technically needed to chain JTAG compliance.
-This may be difficult as it requires clock crossing domains and messing up can result in logic glitches that fry a chip.
+- Update-only scan chains - this is mainly a small optimization.
 - JTAG Route Controllers, to disable / enable specific TAPs.
 - Other JTAG optional instructions, like TMP.
+- Optionally positive edge clocked outputs, for internal TAP chains.

 Some features need a bit more thought:
 - Arbiters / arbiter generators so a data chain can act as a low priority (relative to the system) bus master.
 Possibly also a FIRRTL transform to hook up such an arbiter to an existing system bus.
 - Data chains with always-valid data output and glitchless updates, allowing the output to be used as a register.
 Possibly also a FIRRTL transform to replace a system register with such a register.
+- BSDL generation, and how it might integrate with tools like OpenOCD.

 Some cleaning up is also to be done:
 - Multiclock using chisel3's proposed `withClock` API, when it's done.